You are located in service: Multifactor Authentication (MFA)

 guide

 The hardware token for RWTH Single Sign-On (WebAuthn/FIDO2) is used with a physical (hardware) security key by default.
-Information on these security keys can be found here.

-1. Requirements for the use of the hardware token
+1. Requirements for using a hardware token

-2. Configuration in the Tokenmanager
+2. Configuration in the Token Manager

 3. Verification outside the Token Manager